• Skip to main content

 Garlic greens

 Garlic greens (蒜苗) are the tender plant of garlic.
-In Sichuan province, people love to use garlic greens in Mapo tofu instead of scallion green.
+In Sichuan province, people love to use garlic greens in Mapo tofu instead of scallion greens.
 It is fresh, bright, and with a hint of garlicky flavor.
 Real Sichuan mapo tofu uses garlic green, but it is completely alternative to scallions or green onions.

 mapo tofu|chinasichuanfood.com